-The research project is aimed at developing innovative interpretations of the role of cooperative and social enterprises and the advantages associated with them and finding empirical confirmation of the distinctive features of these organizational forms.
-Starting from the results obtained from research carried out in previous years, the project intends to refine the new interpretations of the existence, institutional and governance characteristics and the evolution over time of cooperative and social enterprises and to contribute with new data to the understanding of the cooperative mechanism between members and with external stakeholders.
+The research project is aimed at developing innovative interpretations of the role of the various organizational forms in which people tend to organize (through bottom-up processes) in order to address their needs.
+Attention is therefore devoted especially (but not exclusively) to cooperative and social enterprises.
+The research project consists of both theoretical and empirical contributions to the understanding of these organizational forms, by also finding empirical confirmation of the distinctive features and economic advantages of these organizational forms.
+Starting from the results obtained from research carried out in previous years, the project continues to refine the new interpretations of the existence, institutional and governance characteristics and the evolution over time of cooperative and social enterprises and to contribute with new data to the understanding of the cooperative mechanism between members and with external stakeholders.

-The theoretical analyses carried out so far have shown how all the organizational forms that populate contemporary economies are formed of a mixture of three coordination mechanisms (market, authorities and cooperation), though one of the three mechanisms is dominant in each of these.
-So, even if the dominant coordination mechanism in cooperative enterprises is cooperation, this organizational form, being an enterprise, cannot disregard exchanges on the market and an evaluation of production factors dictated by their value of exchange; just as it cannot avoid, at least in some cases, recourse to the hierarchical and authority mechanism, as long as these are aimed at reaching the mutual and social goals and not the end purpose of the organizational processes.
-The reflection therefore allowed an understanding of the positioning of cooperatives and social enterprises within what we can today define a mixed economy composed of a variety of institutions with different objectives, focusing attention on social enterprises in terms of their historical evolution and growing role, particularly with reference to the national context.
+The theoretical analyses carried out so far suggest that all the organizational forms that populate contemporary economies are formed by a mixture of three coordination mechanisms (market, authorities and cooperation), though one of the three mechanisms might be more dominant in each of them.
+So, even if the dominant coordination mechanism in cooperative enterprises is cooperation, this organizational form, being an enterprise, cannot disregard exchanges on the market and an evaluation of production factors dictated by their value of exchange; just as it cannot avoid, at least in some cases, recourse to the hierarchical and authority mechanism, as long as these are aimed at reaching the mutual and social goals and are not the final purpose of the organizational processes.
+The reflection therefore allowed an understanding of the positioning of cooperatives and social enterprises within what we can today define a mixed economy composed of a variety of institutions with different objectives, focusing attention on social enterprises in terms of their historical evolution and growing role, particularly with reference to the Italian context.

 Borzaga C. e Depedri S. (2010), “Economia, psicologia ed etica” in D. Cavanna, A. Salvini (a cura di), Per una psicologia dell’agire umano, Franco Angeli, Milano, p.
 423-439